Aliases for HOXA1 Gene

 GeneCards Summary for HOXA1 Gene

 HOXA1 (Homeobox A1) is a Protein Coding gene.
 Diseases associated with HOXA1 include athabaskan brainstem dysgenesis syndrome and hoxa1-related disorders.
-Among its related pathways are Neural Crest Differentiation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is EVX1.
+Among its related pathways are Developmental Biology and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+GO annotations related to this gene include sequence-specific DNA binding.
+An important paralog of this gene is HOXD3.

 UniProtKB/Swiss-Prot for HOXA1 Gene